Associate of Science Fire Science

-The Associate of Science in Fire Science is a degree which will build a strong foundation of the essentials needed to work in the fire industry, while also allowing for a better understanding of rudimentary technical skills.
-By incorporating a comprehensive curriculum of fire prevention and fire protection, the Associate of Science in Fire Science degree takes a multi-professional approach to policy integration and academic preparation in specialized fire service equipment and apparatus applications.
-This degree will appeal to those students who desire to become firefighters, as well as those currently employed in the field looking to advance their knowledge base.
+The Associate of Science in Fire Science degree program builds a foundation of the essential skills needed to work in the fire industry.
+By incorporating a comprehensive curriculum of fire prevention and fire protection, the program of study takes a multi-professional approach to policy integration and academic preparation in specialized fire service equipment and apparatus applications.
+This degree meets the educational needs of both those who desire to become firefighters and those currently employed in the field who are looking to advance their knowledge base.

 Fire and Emergency Services Higher Education (FESHE) recognized through the U.S. Fire Administration’s National Fire Academy (NFA).

 Upon completion of the program, students should be able to do the following: